PyPSA/PyPSA/doc/getting-started/quick-start.rst

     for i in range(n_buses):
         network.add("Bus", "My bus {}".format(i),  v_nom=20.)

-The same counts for lines, generators and loads, see the list of all components :doc:`components`.
+The same counts for lines, generators and loads, see the list of all components :doc:`/user-guide/components`.

 .. code:: python